Aller au contenu principal

 Trade finance: Bridging Africa's correspondent banking gap

 African commercial banks based in low-credit-rating countries are finding it difficult to establish appropriate correspondent banking relationships with international banks, many of which have withdrawn from Africa.
-Dr. Sidi Ould Tah, President of the Arab Bank for Economic Development in Africa (BADEA) and Admassu Tadesse, President and CEO of Eastern and Southern Africa’s Trade and Development Bank (TDB), and Michael Jongeneel, CEO of FMO discuss how expanded DFI trade finance guarantees and payment risk cover could bridge the gap and enable partnerships between African banks and global financial institutions.
+Dr. Sidi Ould Tah, President of the Arab Bank for Economic Development in Africa (BADEA), Admassu Tadesse, Group President and CEO of Eastern and Southern Africa’s Trade and Development Bank Group (TDB Group), and Prof. Benedict Oramah, President, Afreximbank discuss how expanded DFI trade finance guarantees and payment risk cover could bridge the gap and enable partnerships between African banks and global financial institutions.

 • (GMT+1)